synapticloop/panl/README.md

    selected, allowing you to narrow down the facet results and lead users through the search journey.

 1. **UNLESS facets** - Continue to show a facet unless another specified facet is selected.
 This can be thought of as the inverse of a hierarchical facet and is useful when a facet no longer becomes relevant as the user goes through the search journey.

-1. **SORTED facets** - Each facet can be individually configured to order the facet results by either the facet count in descending order (which is the default), or the facet value (e.g. alphabetic/numeric based on the value of the facet - in either ascending or descending).
+1. **SORTED facets** - Each facet can be individually configured to order the facet results by either the facet count in descending order (which is the default), or the facet value (e.g. alphabetic/numeric based on the value of the facet - in _either_ ascending or descending).

-1. **MORE facets** - Solr (and Panl) configures a limit for the maximum number of facet values that are returned, this functionality enables you to dynamically load additional facet values if they are available but weren't returned with the results by default.
+1. **MORE facets** - Solr (and Panl) configures a limit for the maximum number of facet values that are returned with any query, this functionality enables you  to dynamically load additional facet values if they are available but weren't returned with the results by default.

 1. **RESULTS SORTING options** - Sort by any of the Solr fields, either ascending, or descending and with multiple sub-sorting available - e.g.